 Conesa

-The municipality of Conesa is fully located in the Segarrenco plateau of Conca de Barberà and brings together the uninhabited areas of Sabella, Torlanda and Saladern.
+The municipality of Conesa is located entirely on the Segarrenco plateau of the Conca de Barberà and includes the depopulated villages of Sabella, Torlanda and Saladern.

-The old town was declared a Cultural Asset of National Interest (BCIN) by the Government of Catalonia in 2011.
-On December 8, 1043, Ramon Berenguer I gave it a population letter and in his will, from 1076, the castle of With that.
-Jaime I gave it the name of town in 1260 and granted it a weekly market.
-In 1390, Juan I authorized a Jewish quarter of 10 houses, located in Ravalla street.
+The old town was declared a Cultural Asset of National Interest (BCIN) by the Generalitat of Catalonia in 2011.
+On December 8, 1043, Ramon Berenguer I granted it a charter of settlement, and the castle of Conesa is mentioned in his will of 1076.
+James I granted it the status of a town in 1260 and authorized a weekly market.
+In 1390, John I authorized a Jewish quarter of 10 houses, located on Ravalla Street.

-The Monastery of Santes Creus had jurisdiction for 550 years, from 1285 to 1835, which with the confiscation of Mendizabal, the monks left these lands.
-Abbot Jerónimo Contijoch rebuilt the Delmera house on the new castle or mansion of the Montpaó family.
-In the 14th century it reached its highest point with 650 inhabitants and today there are just under a hundred living.
+The Monastery of Santes Creus held jurisdiction for 550 years, from 1285 to 1835, when, with the Mendizábal confiscations, the monks left these lands.
+Abbot Jerónimo Contijoch rebuilt the Delmera house on the site of the new castle or manor house of the Montpaó family.
+In the 14th century, the village reached its peak population of 650 inhabitants, and today just under one hundred remain.

-Conesa, is located between two streams that carry the waters towards the Corb Valley, with forests of pines, oaks (they call them Pyrenean oaks), beeches and maples.
-Today only cereals (wheat and barley) are grown, although years ago there were vineyards, hazelnut trees, flax and saffron.
+Conesa is situated between two streams that carry water to the Corb Valley, with forests of pine, oak (called rebollos), beech, and maple trees.
+Today, only cereals (wheat and barley) are cultivated, although years ago there were vineyards, hazelnut groves, flax, and saffron.

-Its narrow and steep streets fully preserve the medieval air of the time in which they were built.
-Currently, old and worked stones, modernist tiles and colorful sculptures are mixed in different corners of the town.
+Its narrow, steep streets fully preserve the medieval atmosphere of the era in which they were built.
+Today, old, well-worked stones, modernist tiles, and striking sculptures are scattered throughout the village.

-Nearby you can make beautiful excursions through forests and fields that change color depending on the time of year.
-42km of well-signposted routes will facilitate walks through different corners of the term.
+In the surrounding area, you can enjoy beautiful excursions through forests and fields that change color with the seasons.
+42km of well-marked trails will allow you to explore different corners of the region.

 What to visit

-The medieval town of Conesa is defined by a fence, perfectly delimited by a defensive wall.
-The only openings are two portals that facilitated control by the lord.
+The medieval village of Conesa is defined by an enclosure, perfectly delimited by a defensive wall.
+The only openings are two gates that facilitated control by the lord.
 The urban structure is an example of a circular model, following the contour lines, with the castle in the highest area.

-The church is located at an angle, taking advantage of the bell tower as a defensive tower, a typical element of northern Italy and Catalonia.
-The wall is doubly reinforced by the existence of two torrents that largely surround it.
-The Casa de la Villa was built on Calle Mayor, which linked both portals.
+The church is situated at an angle, its bell tower serving as a defensive feature, a typical element of northern Italy and Catalonia.
+The city wall is doubly reinforced by the presence of two streams that largely surround it.
+The Town Hall was built on Calle Mayor, which connected both gates.

-The road structure comprises a single street, which goes from behind the castle to the town square, although it takes different names, maintained over the centuries; Ravalla, de Dalt, de la Font and Major.
-There are three cross streets and three dead ends or dead ends.
+The street layout comprises a single street, running from behind the castle to the town square, although it has been known by different names over the centuries: Ravalla, de Dalt, de la Font, and Major.
+There are three cross streets and three dead ends.

-The unevenness means that in some alleys we find stairs, and with the use of the ground we can easily imagine the Medieval Conesa.
+The slope means that in some alleyways we find stairs, and with the use of the land we can easily imagine Medieval Conesa.

-Conesa, like many towns and villages, has a reputation, "the beauty", although the conesinos accept the two variants: "the old age" and "the beauty".
-Normally we write this adjective with "b", to highlight its attractiveness, as it appears written in the "Romancer" of Milan and Fontanals.
+Conesa, like many towns and villages, has a nickname, "la vejez" (old age), although the people of Conesa accept both variants: "la vejez" (old age) and "la belleza" (beauty).
+We usually spell this adjective with a "b" to emphasize its attractiveness, as it appears in the "Romancer" of Milán and Fontanals.

 "From Conesa, beauty;